 Neal climbed up the ladder, now in pitch darkness, only stopping when his head collided with the metal door.
 He swore under his breath.

 “You okay, kid?”

-The hallway they entered was dimly lit, with lights lining the ceiling in intervals.
+The hallway they entered was dimly lit.
 The carpeting muffled their footsteps.
 Neal and Mozzie made their way down, both donned in security uniforms.

 “Third door on the left,” whispered Mozzie.

 Neal and he turned into the open doorway.
 It led down another corridor.
 High ceilings stood tall above them and the space felt open and empty; it was an ironic feeling for a building that held such value.
 A few employees passed them, but Neal only nodded, subtly greeting whoever walked by.
 If he didn’t give them a reason to be suspicious, they wouldn’t be.

 Neal approached the next door, sliding the key card smoothly through the electronic lock and the door opened silently for him.
 They continued down the hallway until they were stopped by a man walking toward them.
 He was an employee, his name tag reading Roger Allen.

 Keeping his composure, Neal nodded at the man, but maintained his brisk pace.
 The man’s eyebrows kneaded together.
 “Wait,” he said, and Neal and Mozzie reluctantly stopped and turned.
 “What are you two doing in this corridor?
 Security should be outside this hallway.” he said, skepticism inching into his tone.